flutter/website/src/content/ui/widgets/index.md

 ## Base widgets

-Base widgets support a range of base rendering options like input, layout, and text.
+Base widgets support a range of common rendering options like input, layout, and text.

 <div class="card-grid">